Linger06/Linger/src/Linger.Results/README.md

 ## Implicit Conversion and Elegant Syntax

-Linger.Results provides powerful implicit conversion features to make your code more concise and elegant:
+Linger.Results provides powerful implicit conversion features to make your code more concise and elegant.
+It supports three types of implicit conversions:

-### Implicit Conversion from Result to Result&lt;T&gt;
+### 1. Implicit Conversion from Result to Result&lt;T&gt;

 ```csharp
 public Result<User> CreateUser(CreateUserRequest request)